Tuhin8764/Call_Statement_Analysis/README.md

 ## Notes

-- All processing happens locally in your own Streamlit session — no data is sent anywhere else.
 - The PDF report regenerates fresh each time you click "Generate PDF report", reflecting whatever file is currently loaded.